 Matt wrote the screenplay for A Sunday In The Village - which is a Feature Film in Development with Sunstar and See Pictures.His most recent feature film project, 1% which he wrote and starred in, is set for a US theatrical release in February, 2019.

 Jake joined the Sunstar Entertainment team as Account Manager in 2012.

 Jake has completed a Diploma of Business Marketing, majoring in Sports Management with a Distinction Average at Macleay College in Sydney.

-Jake assists in the day to day operation of the business, with his role including preparation/executing sponsorship and personal endorsements, scheduling media/commercial appearances and liaising with sponsors to meet marketing objectives for our clients.
-He manages Sunstar's digital assets and has developed many of the Social Media profiles for our clients.
+Jake's role includes preparation/executing sponsorship and personal endorsements, scheduling media/commercial appearances and liaising with sponsors to meet marketing objectives for our clients.
+Jake manages Sunstar's digital assets and has developed many of the social media profiles for our clients.